|

 inode.
 Each bmap Btree starts with a root block contained

-stored in filesystem blocks.
-The blocks are linked to
+in filesystem blocks.
+The blocks are linked to sibling

-pointers from parent to child blocks.
-Each block contains
+from parent to child blocks.
+Each block contains the

 magic bmap Btree block magic number, 0x424d4150